GeorgeCiesinski/text-script/README.md

 5. If you are currently running Text-Script, typing #reload (version 1.3.0) or !reload (version 1.3.1 +) will automatically reload the shortcuts into the program including any new shortcuts that have been added.

+### Pasting the textblocks

+While Text-Script is running, it can be minimized, and listens for the shortcuts you made when creating your textblocks.
+You can type these shortcuts into any text input field, such as an email, or a notepad, and Text-Script will replace your shortcuts with the textblock.

+Text-Script works by copying the contents of your textblock into your clipboard, and then emulates a keyboard clicking CTRL+V. This works on Windows and Linux for the time being, but support for Mac is also planned, where the program will utilize CMND+V instead.
+As this program saves the text to the clipboard, it overwrites previous copied text, so ensure you paste any important text that is not backed up elsewhere.

 ## Credits
 George Ciesinski (Lead Developer)